Economy of Lithuania: Euro adoption

 On 1 January 2015, Lithuania became the 19th country to adopt the euro.
 Joining the euro relieved the Bank of Lithuania of defending the value of the litas, and "it would give Lithuania a say in the decision-making of the European Central Bank (ECB), as well as access to the ECB single-resolution fund and cheaper borrowing costs".

 Business climate

-In 2024, Lithuania ranks 9th in the International Tax Competitiveness Index, confirming its attractiveness for business.
-In the Index of Economic Freedom, this European country ranks 15th, and 11th in the Ease of Doing Business Index, underscoring its status as one of the most favorable jurisdictions for entrepreneurship in Europe.

 Cumulative foreign direct investment (FDI) in 2017 was EUR 14.7 billion, or 35 per cent of GDP, EUR 5215 per capita.
 The largest FDI flow in Lithuania was into manufacturing (EUR 73.7 million), agriculture, forestry, fishery (EUR 27.4 million), information and communication (EUR 10 million).
 Sweden, The Netherlands and Germany have remained the largest investors.

-Lithuania seeks to become an innovation hub by 2020.
-To reach this goal, it is putting its efforts into attracting FDI to added-value sectors, especially IT services, software development, consulting, finance, and logistics.
+The Lithuanian government established a plan to increase innovation by 2020.
+This strategy focused on attracting foreign direct investment (FDI) to specific industries, including IT services, software development, finance, and logistics.
 Well-known international companies such as Microsoft, IBM, Transcom, Barclays, Siemens, SEB, TeliaSonera, Paroc, Wix.com, Philip Morris, Thermo Fisher Scientific established a presence in Lithuania.